 Serial rights apply to magazines.
 This means that the magazine is licensing the right to use the image in magazine format.
 In other words, if you sell serial rights to magazine A you can't sell licensing rights to magazine B as well (unless you only sell "first" rights—then you can sell more rights later).

 Watch out for this clause.
 Non-exclusive rights can be a reasonable license to sell but they can also be a quick way to lose the use of your image.
-The term non-exclusive rights means that the licenser has a specific set of rights at the same time someone else has them as well.
+The term "non-exclusive rights" means that the licenser has a specific set of rights at the same time someone else has them as well.
 The problem is that this clause is usually followed by a large number of specific rights.
 Many companies use this type of clause to allow them to reprint and resell your work on their own.

 One-Time Use Rights

 One-time use rights, also called single-use rights, are very easy to manage.
 One-time use means that the entity buying the license can use your image "one time" for one specified project.
-You are not granting permission for them to use the image in any other projects.
+You are not granting permission for them to use the image in any other project.
 The photo may be reproduced for a large run of a magazine, but only a single time.